 A three hour party agenda would allow more time for games & activities, free play, or an entertainer.

-Some people avoid having any unplanned time at the party for fear the guest will get bored or unruly.
-I usually plan on about 15-20 minutes of free time at both the beginning and the end of the party.
-I've never had any problems with this approach and find that this is often when the kids interact with each other the most.
+Some people avoid having any unplanned time at the party for fear guests will get bored or unruly.
+However, allowing some free time at both the beginning and the end of the party gives guests time to interact with each other.

 There seems to be some debate on whether or not to have a child open presents at the party.
-Some people are concerned that it seems too materialistic or that the birthday child may not show enthusiasm for each gift and a guest's feelings might get hurt.
-I usually include time for present opening, because I believe most guests want to see their presents opened and it's a logical closing activity for the party.
-However, if the party is running way behind schedule, present opening is one of the activities you can skip.
+Some people are concerned that it seems too materialistic or that the birthday child may not show enthusiasm for each gift and a guest’s feelings might get hurt.
+On the other hand, many guests want to see their presents opened and it’s a logical closing activity for the party.
+However, if the party is running behind schedule, present opening is one of the activities you can skip.

-When my son was younger we'd do some silly role playing prior to the party to remind him how to act gracious regardless of the present he receives.
-I'd give him a pair of socks, a box of raisins, or some other odd gift and have him come up with a good response...
-"These are nice socks and I really need some, thank you".
+Do some silly role playing prior to the party to remind your child to act gracious regardless of the present he receives.
+Give her a pair of socks, a box of raisins, or some other odd gift and have her come up with a good response, such as “These are nice socks and I really need some, thank you”.
 Also remind your child not to make a big deal out of duplicate presents.

 Getting Help

-Don't forget to give the party child some responsibilities.
+Don’t forget to give the party child some responsibilities.
 She will appreciate the party more if she puts some effort into it.
-However, these responsibilities should be limited to preparation activities and not things that have to be done during the party, because she should just be able to have a good time.
-I usually don't make my son clean-up after his Birthday party... after all it is a special day.
+However, these responsibilities should be limited to preparation activities and not things that have to be done during the party.
+Don’t make your child clean-up after her birthday party.
+After all it is her special day.

 Supplies